 Lawsuit alleges that Grammarly violated state privacy laws that protect people from having their names and identities used for commercial purposes without their prior consent

-Contact: Peter Romer-Friedman - (202) 355-6364 or peter@prf-law.com
+For media please contact Peter Romer-Friedman - (202) 355-6364 or peter@prf-law.com

 New York, NY— Today, Julia Angwin, an award-winning journalist and editor, filed a class action lawsuit in federal court in Manhattan against Superhuman Platform, Inc., the owner of Grammarly (Grammarly), alleging that Grammarly violated the privacy and publicity rights of her and many other journalists, authors, and editors by exploiting their names and identities for profit without their consent through Grammarly’s “Expert Review” tool.